halon-extras/mariadb/README.md

 ## MariaDB client plugin

-This function connects to a MariaDB client using the MariaDB Connector/C library (has to be installed separately).
+This function connects to a MariaDB client using the MariaDB Connector/C library (mariadb-connector-c-devel / libmariadb-dev has to be installed separately to build).
 It supports connection pooling and reconnects.
 Settings are made using a MariaDB client .cnf file (a sample is provided in this folder).

 This plugin exports two HSL functions `mysql_query` and `mysql_escape_string`.